cert-manager/website/content/docs/configuration/venafi.md

 #### Username / Password Authentication

-NOTE: cert-manager uses a deprecated TPP endpoint for authenticating with a username and password. cert-manager has not been updated to use the newer authentication endpoint.
-Because of this limitation in cert-manager, you should only use username and password with to TPP < 19.2.
+NOTE: cert-manager uses the deprecated "API key WebSDK authentication" for authenticating with a username and password.
+Because cert-manager has not been updated to use the newer authentication, it will become necessary for you to request a license key to Venafi's customer service in order to continue using the username and password authentication with cert-manager.

 ```bash
 $ kubectl create secret generic \